ark7-technology/model/README.md

 }
 ```

-It depends on the adaptor to deal with those conflicts.
+It depends on the adapter to resolve these conflicts.

 ### Readonly

-The `readonly` modifier can be declared on `field metadata` or `schema` level:
+The `readonly` modifier can be declared at the `field metadata` or `schema` level:

 ```Typescript
 class Name {